 CIT is assessed on profits minus deductible expenses and charges.
 Profits are composed of all operations carried out in Gabon by companies during the period of taxation, including, notably, capital gains on fixed assets.

 In the absence of any supporting document to determine the result taxable to CIT, the said taxable result will be determined after deducting from the turnover out of taxes automatically reconstituted a lump-sum discount equal to:

 - 70% for the companies which activities relate to purchase, resale, or production of goods destined to resale.

 Capital gain realised in the scope of the transfer of social rights of persons whose assets are mainly constituted of such rights or rights held directly or indirectly in a company located in Gabon is subject to CIT in Gabon.
-The company located in Gabon whose rights are transferred must inform the tax administration of the transfer within one month from the realisation of the transfer, the amount corresponding to a discharge levy of 20% carried out on the capital gains resulting from the transfer of social rights.
+The company located in Gabon whose rights are transferred must collect and repaid to the Tax Administration the tax due within one month from the realisation of the transfer, the amount corresponding to a discharge levy of 20% carried out on the capital gains resulting from the transfer of social rights.

 Non-resident companies shall be taxed via withholding tax (WHT) at the rate of 20% for income raised in Gabon if they have no permanent establishment (PE) in Gabon.